shishircsehstu/MVVM_Swift/README.md

 It simply say that the plain structure of our data.
 Model does not know the business logic.

 <img width="317" alt="Screenshot 2022-09-03 at 11 52 37 AM" src="https://user-images.githubusercontent.com/29371886/188257870-5835d130-5331-4b08-a05d-ac004b61c241.png">

+## View
+- All the user interface component are lie in View.
+- View only perform the user interaction and update based on action from users.